dotmesh-io/docs/hugo/content/references/api.md

 }
 ```

-The master filesystem ID isn't returned, so you'll need to call the
-[`Lookup` method](#dotmeshrpc-lookup) if you need it.
+[FIXME: Does not yet return filesystem ID, but will.]

 #### DotmeshRPC.ContainersById.

 This method returns a list of containers that are currently using the
-specified filesystem (given the filesystem's ID).
+specified filesystem, given the filesystem's ID.

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.